ka8725/ka8725.github.com/_posts/2022-04-28-parameterized-rails-associations.md

 ```

 But the `songs` association defined on the `Artist` is not aware of our requirement that
-it needs to list only published songs for not logged in users.
+it needs to list only published songs for not logged-in users.
 So it would always return all songs.

 See how to fix that without changing the association name below.

 > Keeping the association name is an important requirement.
 It doesn't need to change the code
 everywhere where the existing application has `.includes(:song)`.
-That way, it eliminates regression and possible bugs from the forgotten places.
+That way, it eliminates regression and possible bugs from forgotten places.

 ### Solution

 ActiveRecord doesn't have any functionality that would allow to parameterize associations.
 Fortunately,
-it allows to specify an optional lambda that can reduce scope of returning objects.
+it allows specifying an optional lambda that can reduce the scope of returning objects.
 Sounds like exactly what we need.
-Unfortunately, it's not aware of the fact if current user is present (or user is authenticated).
+Unfortunately, it's not aware of the fact if the current user is present (authenticated).
 But we can define a global thread-safe variable and use it there.

 The global variable can be set by `ApplicationRecord` within `around_filter`: